 In 2018, the master narrative for UiPath (and for the RPA space in general) changed to “Intelligent Automation,” with aggressive positioning around how RPA, interspersed with Artificial Intelligence (AI)/Machine Learning (ML), can cater to more complex use cases and unlock greater opportunities.
 This is when the company struck industry-leading partnerships across the board – with AI/ML start-ups such as Datarobot, to Intelligent Document Processing (IDP) specialists such as Evolution.AI and Ephesoft for OCR capabilities.
 Its Series B funding finally catapulted them to “Unicorn” status with a valuation of USD 1.1 Bn.
 In addition, it also announced collaborations with process mining vendors from Europe such as Celonis, Minit, and myInvenio showing focus towards a scientific approach for discovering automation use cases.
 Additionally, UiPath also showed intent to partner with Low Code platforms such as Agilepoint, for its iBPMS and orchestration capabilities.
 In the same year, another round of funding – Series C – later in the year, took their valuation to USD 3 Bn.

-While the seeds for (what we now refer to as) Hyper Intelligent Automation were sown in 2018, this was amplified to a great extent in 2019 and 2020.
+While the seeds for (what we now refer to as) Hyper Intelligent Automation (or Intelligent Automation) were sown in 2018, this was amplified to a great extent in 2019 and 2020.
 UiPath announced native capabilities with its AI Fabric and ML Extractor toolkit, focusing on Computer Vision and OCR for document processing.
 Also introduced was the Test Suite to reinvent test automation scenarios.
 In addition, it continued to strike industry partnerships with leading players such as H2O.ai, Arria, Abbyy, Hyperscience, Rossum, etc. On the iBPMS side, the company expanded its partnership with Low Code platforms such as Appian, IBM Bizagi, Bonitasoft, among others.

 The highlight of 2019 was its acquisition of two European players – ProcessGold and StepShot – to bolster its process mining and process documentation capabilities, showing intent to target the process discovery space seriously.
 This was followed by its native Explorer suite of products launched in 2020 for process discovery.
 In addition, UiPath continued to enhance native capabilities on AI/ML, along with forging ecosystem partnerships.
-This was also the time around this it formally started positioning itself as a Hyper Intelligent Automation player.
+This was also the time around when UiPath formally started positioning itself as an Intelligent Automation player.
 During its flagship Reboot Work Festival, the company made several product announcements including its new product 20.10, Low Code tool (UiPath Apps), and put forth its vision for a Fully Automated Enterprise.
 And evidently, during the 2019-20 timeframe, UiPath’s Series D and E rounds catapulted its valuation to USD 7 Bn and USD 10 Bn respectively.
 Today, the company’s enterprise customer list boasts of more than 6300 names including flagship logos such as Bank of America, Amazon, Verizon, the CIA, the US Navy, McDonald’s, Duracell, and Swiss Re.

 UiPath has always displayed a knack for staying ahead of the curve with respect to product innovation and has consistently added vital new components to its platform.
-What started out as a simple RPA product, has today transformed into a full-blown platform with end-to-end focus on Hyper Intelligent Automation, adding critical building blocks such as process mining, task mining, AI/ML, Intelligent Document Processing (IDP), OCR, iBPMS, and Low Code / No Code.
+What started out as a simple RPA product, has today transformed into a full-blown platform with end-to-end focus on Intelligent Automation, adding critical building blocks such as process mining, task mining, AI/ML, Intelligent Document Processing (IDP), OCR, iBPMS, and Low Code / No Code.

 In our recently released comprehensive annual ratings – Zinnov Zones for Hyper Intelligent Automation – H1 2021 – UiPath has emerged as a clear leader, both in terms of technical prowess and scale.
-Below is UiPath’s mapping on our proprietary Hyper Intelligent Automation framework.
+Below is UiPath’s mapping on our proprietary Intelligent Automation framework.

-While UiPath’s focus on product innovation, expanding the Hyper Intelligent Automation value chain, and striking industry-leading partnerships over the years have been critical factors to its success, there are several other factors that make the decacorn’s strategy stand out.
+While UiPath’s focus on product innovation, expanding the Intelligent Automation value chain, and striking industry-leading partnerships over the years have been critical factors to its success, there are several other factors that make the decacorn’s strategy stand out.
 These include its EBITDA improvement and innovation through globalization, diverse geographical footprint, and investments in world-class talent.

 Globalization is a critical consideration to reap the benefits of cost-effective locations and their innovation ecosystem.
 UiPath has more than 60% of its Engineering R&D workforce present in affordable cost locations such as Bucharest in Romania and Bangalore in India.
 While Romania continues to remain its top R&D center, India has also shaped up to become a major R&D hub for the company, accounting for almost 1/4th of its total R&D talent.
 And there are aggressive plans to ramp this up further.
 This has been a key differentiator for UiPath vis-à-vis its competitors, since there are an increasing number of platform companies that continue to have large R&D centers and innovation teams present in high-cost locations such as in the US, which is sub-optimal.